-Procedure: A CT guided injection is a very safe procedure, but as with any medical procedure there are some risks and complications that can arise.
+Procedure: A CT guided biopsy is a very safe procedure, but as with any medical procedure there are some risks and complications that can arise.

-There is a small risk of bleeding, although this is generally very slight.
+If you are having a liver, kidney or spleen biopsy, then there is a risk of bleeding, although this is generally very slight.